Cherokee Nation: Art

 The Cherokee Heritage Center is home to the Cherokee National Museum, which has numerous exhibitions also open to the public.
 The CHC is the repository for the Cherokee Nation as its National Archives.
 The CHC operates under the Cherokee National Historical Society, Inc., and is governed by a board of trustees with an executive committee.
 The nation also supports the Cherokee Nation Film Festivals in Tahlequah and participates in the Sundance Film Festival in Park City, Utah.

+Music and dance

+Ethno-musicologists such as Gertrude Prokosch Kurath and Charlotte Heth, a member of the Cherokee nation, undertook fieldwork and academic study of Cherokee music and dance, publishing widely on the topics and, in Heth's case, teaching courses on comparative American Indian music.

+Bison

+Greeted by songs and prayers in the fall of 2014, 38 bison were transferred to the tribe from Badlands National Park.
+The herd, which has grown to about 215 bison, roams a 500 acre in Bull Hollow.